 *Saturdays Arrival of ordered goods

-The detectives were explanatory about the rules, and kept conscientious time of each investigation session which lasted at the average of 5-6 hours a day.
+The detectives were explanatory about the rules and kept the conscientious time of each investigation session which lasted at an average of 5-6 hours a day.
 They were occasionally personable.
-Since I could wash my hair only twice a week, one of the them threw a joke at me: “Kim-sensei, did you take the hot bath this morning?
+Since I could wash my hair only twice a week, one of them threw a joke at me: “Kim-sensei, did you take the hot bath this morning?
 Your hair is not greasy today.”
 I laughed and told him, “You are wearing a clean shirt today.
 You could go home last night?”
 The police were more human than my university.

 The only time I broke down during the 12-day detention period was when the detective told me of Kikkawa’s admission of having signed my Korea Foundation fellowship application in his own hand.
 He kept on denying it for two years, and HCU framed it as my fabrication.
 When the police went to him for investigation, he could no longer lie about it.
 Perjury is a criminal offense.
 He and his allies did everything to make it my forgery.
 That would help them evade their own responsibility.
 They could make a criminal out of me and wash their hands off.
 They needed to murder me for self-protection.
 My removal was the surest way to maintain their status.
 I had been fighting against a mountain of enemies.